hmrc/income-tax-submission-stub/README.md

 A number of NINOs hold stub data by default.
 Please refer to Users file in the Models package to see these NINOs.

-The NINO AA123459A should include data for all DES API calls(i.e. dividends, interest, giftAid etc).

 ### Creating a Custom User

 It is possible to create a custom user.
-Please see below for an example. git stat
+See below for an example.

 **note empty array passed if no stub data is needed*